aallam/aallam.github.io/_posts/2016-06-07-bnc-and-aws.md

 Finally I decided to use a VPS, so I used [Amazon Web Service][7] to do this !
 First, I [setup an EC2][8] Instance (Ubuntu) with an [Elastic IP][9] (free tier with a [billing alarm][10]), Next, I connected using SSH then I [setup the ZNC Bouncer][11].<br />
 The last thing to take care of was the security group of the EC2 instance from the management console , so I added the ZNC port as TCP inbound port and the IRC servers default port 6697 as TCP outbound port.

-After all this, the bouncer was ready and now I am able to [connect][12] to as many IRC servers as I want without losing my session, and get connected with multiple devices and I can edit specific configs (like increasing the log buffer) for every channel or server from the web interface (http://Instance_IP:znc_port) or from the [line command][13] on the IRC client.
+After all this, the bouncer was ready and now I am able to [connect][12] to as many IRC servers as I want without losing my session, and get connected with multiple devices and I can edit specific configs (like increasing the log buffer) for every channel or server from the web interface (`http://<elastic_IP>:<znc_port>`) or from the [line command][13] on the IRC client.

+To access the control panel from my domain, I've [added a subdomain][15] that points to the IP address of my EC2 server from my domain control pannel.
+I've checked if this with the command: `$ host <sub.domain.tld>`<br />
+Now to access the control panel I simply go to `https//<sub.domain.tld>:<znc_port>`.

+By default `/whois` shows the default AWS's hostname.
+To change this I've requested a [reverse DNS][16] record.
+I got a respond from amazon next day saying that my request has been configured.
+I've checked this with the command: `$ host <elastic_IP>`<br />
+I reconnected the ZNC to the IRC server: `/msg *status connect`<br />
+And now `/whois` show my new hostname correctly !

 Cheers,<br />
 Mouaad